Lemminkäinen: Lemminkäinen in arts

 Lemminkäinen appears as Lemminkal Heikkinen the Warrior-Mage in Mercedes Lackey's 500 Kingdoms Series' homage to Sámi, among other Scandinavian and northern European myths and legends, The Snow Queen (2008).

 The 2018 song The Bee by Finnish metal band Amorphis also references the story of Lemminkäinen and of the bee entrusted by his mother to retrieve honey from the halls of the over-god Ukko.

-Lemminkäinen is the protagonist of the 1959 film, The Day the Earth Froze.
+Lemminkäinen is the protagonist of the 1959 Soviet–Finnish film Sampo and its American adaptation, The Day the Earth Froze.

 The Dungeons & Dragons character Mordenkainen is partially named after him.